Contact Us

 The seminar aims to explain and assess the key principles of American political thought, elucidate the tensions and conflicts within and between these principles, examine how the principles are embodied in American political institutions, and trace some of the ways in which the principles unfold – and fail to – over the course of American history.
 Emphasis is placed on great American debates, as the meaning of our principals and the best manner of instituting them has always been contested.
 The course does not supply a single interpretation of American principles.
 Rather, it aims to immerse you in the complexity of the issues.
 This seminar thus provides invaluable preparation for civics, American history, and government classes.

-- 20 contact hours towards professional development credit
+• 20 contact hours of professional development credit

 Applications

 Public, private, and other qualified teachers of grades 6-12 are invited to apply.
-Applicants for this seminar must be able to either access the class via Zoom or travel to American University’s campus during the week of the seminar, depending on the modality.
+Applicants for this seminar must be able to access the class via Zoom.
 To apply, please complete the application form and email it to Alan Levine at alevine@american.edu with the subject line “Civics Institute Application.”
-The application deadline is May 23, 2022.
-Applicants will be notified by June 1, 2022.
+Applications will be reviewed and accepted on a rolling basis.
+The final application deadline is May 20th, 2024.
+Past offerings of this seminar have been completely full, so apply early to maximize your chances of acceptance.

 Daily Schedule